hendrixgotcodes/Find-Githubber/README.md

 **Find Githubber** makes use of a Fetch API (which can instantiated using the windows.fetch object).
 A GET request is made through the Fetch API to the [Github API](https://docs.github.com/en/rest/)

+## `Version 1.01`
+- Ability to search for github users
+- Easy page navigation

 ### About The Dev
 [Instagram](https://www.instagram.com/nolimith3ndrix)
 <br>